LaikaStudios/shading-library/README.md

 * Pixar's RenderMan 22 for Katana 3.0
 * The Foundry's Katana 3.0

-An update of the software that includes support for Maya 2018 will come soon.
+An update of the Material Layering System that includes support for Maya 2018 will come soon.

 ## License
 Licensed under either of